How to paint grass with watercolors

 Painting the dark green grass strokes

-While the paint is still damp, blend the light and dark green together so it looks like this:
+While the paint is still damp, blend the light and dark green so it looks like this:

-Finally it is time to create more depth by mixing a very small amount of burnt umber and dark green.
+Finally, it is time to create more depth by mixing a very small amount of burnt umber and dark green.
 You are going to paint very short vertical lines at the bottom in order to create depth:

 final step of painting grass

-Using the same method above, I painted a simple scene of long grass growing near the edge of a lake.
+Using the same method above, I painted a scene of long grass growing near the edge of a lake.

 Outcome of using this grass painting techniques